Connected to the Roots: The Online Classroom of Dr. Chad Foster

 The virtual classroom will offer some of the handouts, audio, and in some cases, video, from the classes.
 However, the best way to experience the classes is in person.
 Often, there are "bonus" discussions and material that are not recorded or posted online.

 The Sunday morning class meets at Immanuel at 9:00am and Torah Tuesdays meets at Immanuel at 7:00pm.
 Immanuel is located at 100 South 15th Street in Murray (right across from Sparks Hall of Murray State University).
+Contact us also for information about Biblical Festivals and Shabbat events.

 The Sunday Shul Class